Ekrami-Ahmed/neural-network-models/README.md

-here is a NN models to classfiy Positive and negative comments
+Here are some of the NN models to classify Positive and negative comments